oleksandrbyk/blog/content/blog/2019-08-01-july-dvc-heartbeat.md

 Most likely it means that there is a DVC-file that have the same output twice.
 Or there two DVC-files that share the same output file.

-### [I’m getting “No such file or directory” error when I do dvc run or dvc repro](https://discordapp.com/channels/485586884165107732/485596304961962003/580176327701823498).
+### [I’m getting “No such file or directory” error when I do `dvc run` or `dvc repro`](https://discordapp.com/channels/485586884165107732/485596304961962003/580176327701823498).
 The command runs find if I don’t use DVC.

 That happens because dvc run is trying to ensure that your command is the one creating your output and removes existing outputs before executing the command.
-So that when you run dvc repro later, it will be able to fully reproduce the output.
+So that when you run `dvc repro` later, it will be able to fully reproduce the output.
 So you need to make the script create the directory or file.

-### [I’m implementing a CI/CD and I would like to simplify my CI/CD or even my training code (keeping them cloud agnostic) by using dvc pull inside my Docker container when initializing a training job. ](https://discordapp.com/channels/485586884165107732/485596304961962003/581256265234251776) Can DVC be used in this way?
+### [I’m implementing a CI/CD and I would like to simplify my CI/CD or even my training code (keeping them cloud agnostic) by using `dvc pull` inside my Docker container when initializing a training job. ](https://discordapp.com/channels/485586884165107732/485596304961962003/581256265234251776) Can DVC be used in this way?

 Yes, it’s definitely a valid case for DVC.
 There are different ways of organizing the storage that training machines are using to access data.
 From the